opf/openproject/README.md

 If you're a developer wanting to set-up a local environment for contributing to OpenProject or developing plugins, you should refer instead to our [Quick Start for Developers](https://www.openproject.org/development/setting-up-development-environment/).

+## Reporting bugs

+You found a bug?
+Please report it to our [OpenProjet community](https://community.openproject.com/projects/openproject).
+Thank you!

 ## Contact

 OpenProject is supported by its community members, both companies and individuals.